maxdonlucas/paidtimeoff-website/README.md

 So far a basic skeleton has been built, navigation bar, as well as two lyric pages.

 TODO:
-Layout basic index page
+Layout basic index page.
-Finish lyric pages and add functionality for meaning behind certain stanzas like Genis.com has it Add images
+Finish lyric pages and add functionality for meaning behind certain stanzas like Genis.com has it.
+Add images.
-Create and add logo
+Create and add logo.
-Fix twitter and youtube links in the contact section
+Fix twitter and youtube links in the contact section.